-The amounts shown represent the dollar value of threshold, target and maximum award opportunities for performance-based restricted stock unit awards the Named Officers were eligible to receive in February 2016 pursuant to the stockholder-approved 2013 Plan for the 2013-2015 measurement cycle.
-As described in more detail on pages 33 to 34 of the Company's 2016 Proxy Statement, such restricted stock unit awards are granted based on the strength of compounded annual growth in both net sales and adjusted earnings per share over a three-year measurement period.
-For the 2013-2015 measurement cycle, compounded annual growth in net sales and adjusted earnings per share had to be 4% and 8%, respectively, to earn awards at the target level.
-Award opportunities are expressed in dollars and are converted into restricted stock units based on the fair market value of the Company's Common Stock on the date of grant.
-Given the Company's performance in terms of compounded annual growth in net sales and adjusted earnings per share for the 2013-2015 measurement cycle, the Named Officers were not granted performance-based restricted stock unit awards in February 2016 following the completion of the 2013-2015 measurement period, as shown in the table below:
+(4) The amounts shown represent the dollar value of threshold, target and maximum award opportunities for performance-based restricted stock unit awards the Named Officers were eligible to receive in February 2017 pursuant to the stockholder-approved 2013 Plan for the 2014-2016 measurement cycle.
+As described in more detail on pages 35 to 36 of the Company's 2017 Proxy Statement, such restricted stock unit awards are granted based on the strength of compounded annual growth in both organic sales and adjusted earnings per share on a dollar basis over a three-year measurement period.
+For the 2014-2016 measurement cycle, compounded annual growth in organic sales and adjusted earnings per share on a dollar basis over a three-year measurement period.
+For the 2014-2016 measurement cycle, to earn awards at the target level.
+Award opportunities are expressed in dollars and are converted into restricted stock units based on the fair market value of the Company's common stock on the date of grant.
+Given the Company's performance in terms of compounded annual growth in organic sales and adjusted earnings per share on a dollar basis for the 2014-2016 measurement cycle, the Named Officers were not granted performance-based restricted stock unit awards in February 2017 following the completion of the 2014-2016 measurement period, as shown in the table below: